 - Serve with rice, naan and fresh cilantro.

-- Note: To thicken mixture, whisk 1 Tbsp. water with 3 Tbsp. corn starch and stir into the mixture for the last 30 minutes of cooking, until thickened.
+Cooking Tip: To thicken mixture, whisk 1 tablespoon water with 3 tablespoons corn starch and stir into the mixture for the last 30 minutes of cooking, until thickened.

 - Calories: 242

 - Sugar: 11 g

 - Fat: 8 g